antonia-white/game-base/TESTING.md

 ## Validator Testing

 - HTML
-  - TODO: how to pass html validation with jinja?
+  - TODO: for each of the pages.

     >![index.html](documentation/testing/html-validation-screenshot.png)